jonathandannel/jonathandannel.com/content/posts/vim-modern-ide/index.md

 ---
-title: How to switch to Vim and be happy
+title: How to switch to Vim and be happy in 2021
 description: A step by step guide to a modern Vim setup
 author: "Jonathan Dannel"
 category: "tutorial"
 cover: vim-3.png
 date: "2020-12-30T00:00:00.001Z"
-tags: ["workflow", "vim", "config", "setup", "tutorial", "guide"]
+tags: ["workflow", "vim", "tutorial"]
 ---

 I learned the very basics of [vim](https://www.vim.org/) a few years ago as a junior editing my first server config files over SSH.
 I honestly found it pretty arcane while using it to do anything meaningful (or upon being thrown into it during Git merges), which turned me off from it for a long time.
 However, ever so often along my professional journey, I would encounter the rare developer sporting an impressive vim + tmux setup that, as an uninitiated observer, seemed mystical and esoteric.
 Each time I witnessed the effortlessness in which these sorcerers could hop around large codebases, edit at superhuman speed, and multitask — all without a mouse or traditional GUI — I was inspired.